by O. Bouimer, LMT, CMMP

 To accelerate drainage of venous blood as well as lymphatic fluid

-I hope that you, my dear readers, found great value in the theoretical and practical aspects of sports massage presented in this article.
-It is my sincere belief that only by uniting our efforts in sharing the knowledge of the science of sports massage, we will become a prevalent force in the arena of sports training and rehabilitation!
+I hope you, my dear readers, found great value in this article’s theoretical and practical aspects of sports massage.
+It is my sincere belief that only by uniting our efforts in sharing the knowledge of the science of sports massage will we become a prevalent force in the arena of sports training and rehabilitation!

-To contact O. Bouimer and acquire the information about Sports Massage Seminars or DVDs please visit: www.owellnessglobal.com
+To contact O. Bouimer and acquire information about Sports Massage Seminars or DVDs please visit: www.owellnessglobal.com

 REFERENCES